Phtzone/anydesk-id-reset/README.md

 - Stop and restart AnyDesk service.
 - Delete `service.conf` to force a new ID.
 - Backup and restore `user.conf` and `thumbnails`.
-- Fully automated, no Python or dependencies required.

 ## Usage
 1. Download the script.